Research Spotlight: Prescribing of Benzodiazepines in a Homeless Veteran Population

 This elective is a part of the Internship in Clinical Psychology.
 This predoctoral internship is open to matriculated doctoral students enrolled in clinical or counseling psychology programs.

 Interns in the Child Clinical Psychology Elective spend approximately half of their direct clinic services time in the Child Psychiatry Outpatient Clinic.
-This patient population is economically and culturally diverse and includes children and families with multiple psychological, social, and medical problems.
+This patient population is economically and culturally diverse and includes children and families with multiple psychological, social, and medical challenges.
 Typical referral problems include anxiety disorders, depression/mood disorders, ADHD and parenting difficulties.
 Interns obtain closely supervised experiences in individual child therapy, cognitive behavioral therapy, parent guidance interventions and family therapy.
 There is frequent collaboration with child psychiatry fellows for treatment and case management.
-Interns see approximately eight to ten patients (individuals or families) per week depending on their area of focus.
+Intern caseloads are determined depending on their areas of interest and focus.

 Additionally, interns have the option of gaining experience with special populations by choosing to complete up to two elective rotations over the course of the year including: